jamulussoftware/jamuluswebsite/README.md

 # Jamulus Website

-This is the home of the Jamulus Website and Wiki.
+This is the home of the [Jamulus website](https://jamulus.io) and wiki.

 ## Tech